 Sugar-free ways to celebrate Valentine's Day

-Rather than making the holiday only about sweets, find other fun ways to make Valentine's Day special.
+Rather than focusing on sweets, you can find other fun ways to make Valentine's Day special.
 "While holidays are often celebrated with food, there are many other ways you can help your children enjoy the spirit of love and friendship," says Santiago.

-- Create sugar-free Valentine's goodie-bags.
-Instead of candy, give young children a gift bag with stickers, bubbles, Play-Doh, coloring books and crayons.
+• Create sugar-free Valentine's goodie-bags.
+Instead of candy, give young children a gift bag with stickers, bubbles, Play-Doh, temporary tattoos, coloring books and crayons.
 Older kids, tweens and teens might enjoy a bag of healthy snacks like granola and dried fruit with "coupons" to pick the game or movie at the next family game and movie night.

-- Make Valentine's cards.
+• Make Valentine's cards.
 Take time as a family to create homemade Valentine's cards with construction paper, stickers, glitter and other items around the house.
 You can send these to grandparents, neighbors or other loved ones who may need some cheer.
-You could also consider making a large batch of cards to share with residents of an assisted living facility near your home.
+You could also make a large batch of cards to share with residents of an assisted living facility near your home.

-- Watch a Valentine's-themed movie.
-Snuggle up on the couch and enjoy an age-appropriate Valentine's or "love"-themed movie together as a family.
+• Watch a Valentine's-themed movie.
+Snuggle up on the couch and enjoy an age-appropriate Valentine's- or romance-themed movie together as a family.

-- Have a craft night.
+• Have a craft night.
 Pile together around the kitchen table and make heart-themed art.
 Use Valentine-themed paper or cards to create a collage.
 Or, cut out and decorate hearts of all sizes from different colored construction paper.
-Your creations can brighten your fridge for the rest of the month.

 Learn more